bitsawer/renpy-shader/README.md

 # renpy-shader

-Experimental OpenGL shader and [skeletal animation](doc/rigeditor.md) support for Ren'Py.
+OpenGL shader and [skeletal animation](doc/rigeditor.md) support for Ren'Py.
 The ShaderDemo Ren'Py project included in this repository has many examples about what this library can do.

 # Examples